Kouseu/hackintosh-Lenovo-Yoga-C940/README.md

 ## Notes on hot patching and kexts

-I learned to write the hot patches for the touch screen and touchpad, special thanks to the blogger GZ Xiaobai (https://blog.gzxiaobai.cn)
+I learned to write the hot patches for the touch screen and touchpad and special thanks to the blogger GZ Xiaobai (https://blog.gzxiaobai.cn)

-AppleALC is a customized version for the C940.
+The AppleALC is a customized version for the C940.
 After several days of learning and searching on every forum, I finally get both speakers working(thanks to God).
-Special Thanks to DalianSky, Zimi (the information from ten years ago made me struggle), and Dalin's suggestion, who was the first to drive both speakers, and I patch the headphone output on this basis.
+Special Thanks to DalianSky, Zimi (the information from ten years ago made me struggle), and Dalin's suggestions, who was the first to drive both speakers, and I patch the headphone output on this basis.

-Patch for USB and the battery hot patch of the first version (using ecenabler now) by Grenti (https://gitter.im/gr4nt81_twitter)
+Patches for USB and the battery hot patch of the first version (using ecenabler now) by Grenti (https://gitter.im/gr4nt81_twitter)

 Thanks @anthlonreg for the hot patch tutorial. https://github.com/daliansky/OC-little/commits?author=athlonreg

-Note: There is a device called RP05 in DSDT, which caused the device to wake up in seconds, and it took almost two weeks for me to find the correct value (it is not the same as the one in dsdt).
+Note: There is a device called RP05 in DSDT, which caused the PC to wake up in seconds after going to deep idle, and it took almost two weeks for me to find the correct value (it is not the same as the one in dsdt).
 I have patched the customed GPRW.aml for C940.